fatlard1993/htpc-remote/README.md

 # htpc-remote

-Provides BYOD style control of your Linux based HTPC via a node.js server.
+Provides BYOD style control of your Linux or Windows(untested) based HTPC via a node.js server.

 ## robotjs